Think of your favorite YouTube channels. What do they all have in common?

 (Well, aside from a ton of subscribers.)

-I’ll give you a hint: they probably all have a custom, high-quality YouTube banner on their profiles.
+I’ll give you a hint: they probably all have a custom, well-designed YouTube banner on their profiles.
 One look and you have a sense of what their channels will offer you.
 Not to mention, it gives their profiles a professional finish.

 If you don’t have much design experience, the idea of designing your own YouTube banner from scratch might seem a bit daunting.